 "A chilling performance complete with wholesome love songs, songs about life’s uncertainties and songs that truly made anyone listening to them feel like they miss someone.
 Her vocal range during the performance was astounding as she managed to bring her voice up from almost a whisper, to a gripping crescendo of pure emotion and heartfelt feelings." - The Watchdog

 "I first heard Lydia Ramsey when the band she plays in, St. Paul de Vence, entered the 2016 Tiny Desk Contest.
 A few months later, I was at KEXP, our NPR Member station in Seattle, for an event with a performance by that band.
 One of the many talents in St. Paul de Vence was Lydia Ramsey.
 Now she has a song on her own, and her voice shines.
-It's an old voice from a young singer, and this video explores that heritage." - NPR
+It's an old voice from a young singer, and this video explores that heritage." - Bob Boilen, NPR Music

 "Find a sunny meadow, an old blanket and a crushable human.
 Then go there, lay next to them and listen to “Dreamy Eyes.”
 It’s the kind of fully committed love song that glues people together.
 Country-folk chanteuse Lydia Ramsey recently sprung from Seattle folk-pop group St. Paul de Vence; she’s already touring the world on her beguiling voice and solo debut, Bandita." - City Arts Magazine